 Taking advantage of the building’s dramatic interior spaces, the team sought creative ways to encourage resident socialization.
 The former boiler room now serves as a unique double-height tenant lounge, with exposed brick, steel structure and timber ceilings that span 28 feet.
 Six original 5’x7’ wood windows, the original wood loading dock door, and cast-iron furnace doors were salvaged and rehabilitated to their original form, adding to the historic fabric of the renovated building.
 A variety of furniture configurations provide seniors with socialization preferences; strategically placed clusters invite interactions, which convert long corridors into new gathering areas for informal engagement.
 The light-filled lounge features a community kitchen, TV nook, and game area.
 Additional amenity spaces include a computer room and library, theater, and fitness/yoga area.
 The community’s 75 one-bedroom and 16 two-bedroom units, feature design elements such as original steel and wood beams and columns, exposed brick, and wide-plank wood ceilings.
 Artwork and interior details are inspired by antique sterling-silver patterns.
 Nature-derived colors create visual interest and enliven the environment by adding vibrant hues throughout.

 Located on an 8.8 acre wooded riverfront site, Sterling Lofts is tastefully appointed with native plantings and provides ample opportunities for outdoor activity.
 Patio seating and a grilling area adjacent to the tenant lounge lead to a walking path that extends down to the water’s edge.
-The property also includes a 5,000 square foot programming space intended for an Adult Day Health Center for tenants and surrounding community.
+The property also includes a 5,000 square foot programming space intended for an Adult Day Health Center for tenants and the surrounding community.